frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 [KLE link](http://www.keyboard-layout-editor.com/#/gists/24a80f5840733d6384fd21e20e1f28a0)

-This layer extends the idea of platform-independent shortcuts to a complete editing layer.
+This layer extends the idea of platform-independent shortcuts to a complete layer.
 The navigation keys on the left have the standard cursor keys, home, end and page up/down.

-On the right side are various special modifier keys on the right home row to speed up editing:
+Modifiers are on the right hand.
+If one of the standard modifiers (Ctrl, Alt, Gui) is held, the emitted code is just the normal modifier + keycode.
+The special modifiers on the home row act as follows:

 - **Delete** makes the action delete instead of moving.
-- **More** makes the key be "more" : left and right move a word left or right; home and end move to the start and end of a paragraph; up and down move a physical page up and down (mostly for Word); page up/down move to the start and end of the document.
+- **More** makes the key do "more" : left and right move a word left or right; home and end move to the start and end of a paragraph; up and down move a physical page up and down (mostly for Word); page up/down move to the start and end of the document.
 - **X5** makes the action repeat 5 times on every keypress or repeat.
-- **Fast** removes the initial repeat delay and does repeats at a faster interval.
+- **Fast** removes the initial repeat delay and repeats at a faster interval.

-If one of the standard modifiers (Ctrl, Alt, Gui) is pressed, the emitted code is just the normal modifier + keycode.

 All actions have auto-repeat.
-You can change the modifiers while holding down a navigation key and the action changes accordingly.
+You can change the special modifiers while holding down a navigation key and the action changes accordingly.

-Select all, cut, copy and paste are chorded on the right hand top row, and keys to switch applications, windows and tabs on the inner column.
+Select all, cut, copy and paste are chorded on the right hand top row, and keys to switch applications, windows and tabs are on the inner column.

 ### SNAP